-To which I answered, no. He continued, “…on most occasions the tubers come from Benue or the East.
-Sir, Northerners have failed the North, Ibos have failed Ibos, and Yorubas same thing too, minorities have failed, we have failed ourselves and he added, sir, to an extent nobody slaps you without your consent, we are our own problem”.
+Northerners have failed the North, Ibos have failed Ibos, and Yorubas same thing too, minorities have failed, we have failed ourselves to an extent ours is a reminder that nobody slaps you without your consent, we are our own problem”.

-I listened as he gesticulated, inherently it is not a case of a people that hate each other but that of a people used by their politicians/leaders, assaulted and insulted and left insulated from reality..
+Inherently it is not a case of a people that hate each other but that of a people used by their politicians/leaders.

-Usman continued, “all of them are liars, the North had power and did nothing other than steal for most of it, and Jonathan did what he could but the South that was close to him simply stole..are doing same, because taba ta banbanta da gari’n gero meaning (Tobacco and the flour of millet are very different things)”.
+“All of them are liars, the North had power and did nothing other than steal for most of it, and yesterday the South did same, Jonathan did not do much because taba ta banbanta da gari’n gero meaning (Tobacco and the flour of millet are very different things)”.

-The same pipe borne water was campaign promise of the Senator representing them and the house of rep man collected constituency grant for pipe borne water.
-The state legislator promised same.
-He then revealed his village is not so far from a big cement factory that also promised same but in 11 years no pipe, no borne and no water.
+The same pipe borne water was campaign promise of the Senator representing them and the Representative man collected constituency grant for pipe borne water.
+The state legislator promised same, by 2020 there still would be no pipe borne water.

 Once upon a time in a village, a man appeared and announced to the villagers that he would buy monkeys for $10.